DrunkSunGod/Forecasting-Stock-Prices-with-ML/README.md

-# Marketing-Management
-Course projects for marketing management
+# Forecasting Stock Prices with ML